pelevesque/MIDI-Make/README.md

 #### render

 The render method renders the MIDI track information gathered up to that point.
-It is used to pass the track's MIDI data to the File class.
+It is used to pass the track's MIDI data to the Song class.

 ```raku